AKSW/KBox/README.md

 java -jar kbox.jar <command> [option]
 KBox.jar <command> [option]
 Where [command] is:
-   * -createIndex <directory>    - Create an index with the files in a given directory.
+   * createIndex <directory>    - Create an index with the files in a given directory.
                                  ps: the directory might contain only RDF compatible file formats.
-   * -serialize <directory>      - Serialize the content of a directory to be served in a KNS system.
+   * serialize <directory>      - Serialize the content of a directory to be served in a KNS system.
-   * -sparql <query> (-kb <KB> | -server <URL>) [-install] [-json]       - Query a given KB (e.g. -sparql "Select ..." -kb "KB1,KB2")
+   * sparql <query> (kb <KB> | server <URL>) [-install] [-json]       - Query a given KB (e.g. -sparql "Select ..." -kb "KB1,KB2")
                                                  - ps: use -install in case you want to enable the auto-dereference.
-   * -server [-port <port> (default 8080)] [-subDomain <subDomain> (default kbox)] -kb <KB> [-install]   - Start an SPARQL enpoint in the given subDomain containing the given KB.
+   * server [port <port> (default 8080)] [-subDomain <subDomain> (default kbox)] -kb <KB> [-install]   - Start an SPARQL enpoint in the given subDomain containing the given KB.
-   * -list       - List all available knowledge base.
+   * list       - List all available knowledge base.
-   * -list -kns  - List all availables KNS services.
+   * list kns  - List all availables KNS services.
-   * -install <URL>      - Install a given resource.
+   * install <URL>      - Install a given resource.
-   * -install -kns <kns-URL>     - Install a given KNS service.
+   * install kns <kns-URL>     - Install a given KNS service.
-   * -install -kb <kb-URL>       - Install a given knowledge base using the available KNS services to resolve it.
+   * install kb <kb-URL>       - Install a given knowledge base using the available KNS services to resolve it.
-   * -install -kb <kb-URL> -format <format>      - Install a given knowledge base using the available KNS services to resolve it.
+   * install kb <kb-URL> -format <format>      - Install a given knowledge base using the available KNS services to resolve it.
-   * -install -kb <kb-URL> -format <format> -version <version>   - Install a given knowledge base using the available KNS services to resolve it.
+   * install kb <kb-URL> -format <format> -version <version>   - Install a given knowledge base using the available KNS services to resolve it.
-   * -install -kb <kb-URL> -index <indexFile>    - Install a given index in a given knowledge base URL.
+   * install kb <kb-URL> index <indexFile>    - Install a given index in a given knowledge base URL.
-   * -install -kb <kb-URL> -kns <kns-URL>        - Install a knowledge base from a a given KNS service.
+   * install kb <kb-URL> kns <kns-URL>        - Install a knowledge base from a a given KNS service.
-   * -install -kb <kb-URL> -kns <kns-URL> -format <format> -version <version> - Install a knowledge base from a a given KNS service with the specific format and version.
+   * install kb <kb-URL> kns <kns-URL> -format <format> -version <version> - Install a knowledge base from a a given KNS service with the specific format and version.
-   * -remove -kns <kns-URL>      - Remove a given KNS service.
+   * remove kns <kns-URL>      - Remove a given KNS service.
-   * -info <kb-URL>      - Gives the information about a specific KB.
+   * info <kb-URL>      - Gives the information about a specific KB.
-   * -info <kb-URL> -format <format>     - Gives the information about a specific KB.
+   * info <kb-URL> -format <format>     - Gives the information about a specific KB.
-   * -info <kb-URL> -format <format> -version <version>  - Gives the information about a specific KB.
+   * info <kb-URL> -format <format> -version <version>  - Gives the information about a specific KB.
-   * -locate <URL>       - returns the local address of the given resource.
+   * locate <URL>       - returns the local address of the given resource.
-   * -locate -kb <kb-URL>        - returns the local address of the given KB.
+   * locate kb <kb-URL>        - returns the local address of the given KB.
-   * -locate -kb <kb-URL> -format <format>       - returns the local address of the given KB.
+   * locate kb <kb-URL> -format <format>       - returns the local address of the given KB.
-   * -locate -kb <kb-URL> -format <format> -version <version>    - returns the local address of the given KB.
+   * locate kb <kb-URL> -format <format> -version <version>    - returns the local address of the given KB.
-   * -search <kb-URL-pattern>    - Search for all kb-URL containing a given pattern.
+   * search <kb-URL-pattern>    - Search for all kb-URL containing a given pattern.
-   * -search <kb-URL-pattern> -format <format>   - Search for all kb-URL containing a given pattern.
+   * search <kb-URL-pattern> -format <format>   - Search for all kb-URL containing a given pattern.
-   * -search <kb-URL-pattern> -format <format> -version <version>        - Search for all kb-URL containing a given pattern.
+   * search <kb-URL-pattern> -format <format> -version <version>        - Search for all kb-URL containing a given pattern.
-   * -r-dir      - Show the path to the resource folder.
+   * r-dir      - Show the path to the resource folder.
-   * -r-dir <resourceDir>        - Change the path of the resource folder.
+   * r-dir <resourceDir>        - Change the path of the resource folder.
-   * -version    - display KBox version.
+   * version    - display KBox version.
 ```

 ### How can I use KBox in my project?